charlesll/ModelisationGeochimie/CoursePlan.md

 - Python and a stack of good library, including numpy, scipy, matplotlib, etc.
 - But the principles are the same whatever the language, so this can be easily transfered to Julia, R, Matlab, C, FORTRAN...

+# Work case

+We will focus on one working case: fitting a diffusion profile in olivine, to find the concentration at the rim and the diffusion coefficient of the diffusing element.
+We will generate synthetic data, and ultimately apply what we learn on real data.

 # Timing

-- First four hours : we will see why, how, and how not to fit a curve.
+- First class : problem introduction, start with curve_fit
+- Second class : more on objective functions and error propagation
-- Last four hours : MCMC introduction, application to fit a curve, discussion
+- Last class : MCMC introduction, discussion

 # Ressources